 Exclusive to interns, this weekly conference is led at Parkland Memorial Hospital by Donald Seldin, M.D., one of our Chairmen Emeriti, and by David H. Johnson, M.D., our current Chair.
-At UT Southwestern's St. Paul University Hospital, the conference is led by Jonathan Weissler, M.D., and at Dallas Veterans Affairs Medical Center by the Chief of Medical Service, Tyler Miller, M.D.
+At William P. Clements Jr. University Hospital, the conference is led by Jonathan Weissler, M.D., and at Dallas Veterans Affairs Medical Center by the Chief of Medical Service, Tyler Miller, M.D.
 These conferences focus on the art of differential diagnosis and provide valuable time with some of the giants in medical education.

 Internal Medicine Grand Rounds

 Our flagship conference is a weekly lecture featuring both internal and visiting experts, who address a broad range of topics.

 A weekly, resident-led, in-depth analysis and critical appraisal of important articles in various fields of medicine features teaching from experts in clinical research and evidence-based medicine.

 A weekly conference, which includes topics from all disciplines of internal medicine and other subspecialties important to internists and focuses on areas relevant to the internal medicine board exam.